 ISSUE DESCRIPTION Low end-of-life recycling rate With the majority of tantalum production coming from relatively politically unstable countries, the supply is vulnerable, yet less than 1% of tantalum is currently recycled from post-consumer waste, requiring further attention.
 Conflict Tantalum is a designated "conflict mineral" due to its association with the funding of non-state armed groups in the DRC.
 It forms part of the 3TG together with gold, tin and tungsten.
-There is a broad range of initiatives dedicated specifically to conflict minerals, such as the Better Sourcing Program and Scaling Up Mineral Traceability.
+As many efforts of the industry have been directed at this issue, there are a broad range of initiatives dedicated specifically to conflict minerals, such as the Better Sourcing Program and Scaling Up Mineral Traceability (implemented by Pact and iTSCi).
 Unregulated artisanal and small-scale (ASM) mining practices The production of tantalum by ASM mining is particularly high.
 While ASM production creates livelihoods for millions of families, it can be associated with serious environmental and social issues.
 Unregulated ASM tantalum production in the DRC is strongly associated with human rights abuses such as child labor and forced labor.
 Supporting Sustainable Artisanal Mining in Rwanda (SSAMIR) and Solutions for Hope are examples of initiatives working to address these issues.
-Radioactive waste Tantalum can often be found in the same geological deposits as Naturally Occurring Radioactive Materials (NORM), such as uranium.
-Where mine waste is not adequately stored, or stored in close proximity to communities, as is often the case in informal ASM (DRC, Rwanda) it presents a serious health risk when radioactive particles seep into waterways or become airborne.
+Radioactive waste Tantalum can often be found in the same geological deposits as small amounts of Naturally Occurring Radioactive Materials (NORM), such as uranium and thorium.
+Where mine waste from LSM processing techniques is not adequately stored or managed it can present a risk of radioactive contamination (when radioactive particles seep into waterways or become airborne).
 The responsible management of radioactive waste can be addressed by specific (best-practice) standards or individual companies, but could require more attention by industry.